jazkarta/collective.timelines/README.rst

 Introduction
 ============

-This package which integrates the `Verite TimelineJS <http://timeline.verite.co/>`_ application into Plone.
-Providing a beautiful, customizable timeline view for folders and collections.
+This package integrates the `Verite TimelineJS <http://timeline.verite.co/>`_ application into Plone, providing a beautiful, customizable timeline view for folders and collections.

-It adds a view ``timeline-view`` for Folders and new and old-style (ATTopic) Collections (ATTopic).
+It adds a view ``timeline-view`` for Folders, new-style Collections, and old-style Collections (ATTopic).

 In addition, it adds a Dexterity behavior for setting timeline dates on content and a schema extender that applies to all Archetypes content (except ATEvent, for which the normal date fields are used).

-If the content has a remoteUrl (i.e. and ATLink), that link will be used to generate the thumbnail for the page.
+If the content has a remoteUrl (i.e. an ATLink), that link will be used to generate the thumbnail for the page.
 Special handling is built in for Youtube, Twitter, Wikipedia and Flickr links, among others.
 Otherwise, the page url is used to generate the thumbnail.